Bitcoin

 Final Balance

-The transactions are spread across multiple blocks.
-So in case of an bank account, the final balance of an user isn't stored anywhere.
-It must be calculated from the entire history of transactions.
+The transactions are spread across many blocks.
+Unlike a bank account, a user's final balance isn't stored anywhere.
+It must be computed from the full transaction history.

-Even though the history is in the full chain, the frameworks implement a different caching or calculating mechanism, where the final balances are also calculated and stored in the separate place and the address of this information is linked in the block headers.
+The history is in the full chain.
+Frameworks add a caching or compute step though.
+They compute the final balances and store them elsewhere.
+The address of this data is linked in the block headers.